Jack Near

-Jack Near (born October 26, 1992 in Bronxville, New York) is lacrosse player for the Dallas Rattlers in Major League Lacrosse.
+Jack Near (born October 26, 1992, in Bronxville, New York) is lacrosse player for the Dallas Rattlers in Major League Lacrosse.
 Near currently starts as a defensive midfielder for Dallas.
 Near was announced as signing with the Premier Lacrosse League.

 High school career

 At Bronxville High School, Jack played for the Varsity Lacrosse team for 4 years.
 Jack was a standout all-around midfielder, although he was recruited for his skills on defense.

 College career

 At Notre Dame Near played as a short stick defensive midfielder where he appeared in 48 games gathering 19 points.

 Professional MLL career

-Jack Near was selected with the 7th pick of the first round by the Rochester Rattlers in the 2015 Major League Lacrosse Collegiate Draft.
+Near was selected with the 7th pick of the first round by the Rochester Rattlers in the 2015 Major League Lacrosse Collegiate Draft.
 In his rookie season Near played in 5 regular season games and managed to score 3 goals.
 During the playoffs Near played in 2 games and scored a single goal in the Rattlers run to the championship.
 Near moved with the team to Dallas.
 In 2018 he appeared in 12 games and picked up 5 goals, 1 2pt goal, 2 assist, and 12 ground balls.